tekgator/GameLib.NET/README.md

 ```

-Have a look at the [Console Demo](GameLib.Demo/GameLib.Demo.Console) within the repository.
-It will run straight out of the box to give you a hint what the library can do for you.

 **Please note:** All values are cached within each launcher to save computing time on the next call.
 If you like to get refreshed values (e.g. new game installed while the lib is running) the `Refresh()` Method on the `LauncherManager` or on the actual `ILauncher` has to be called.